Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising: Conclusions

-The problem of computing a sparse representation for datasets of locally dependent signals was considered.
+In this work, a strong bridge between the sparse representation modeling and deep learning tools based on the deep equilibrium and unrolling methodologies.
+The problem of computing a sparse representation for multidimensional datasets of locally dependent signals was considered.
 A regularized optimization approach was proposed, where the considered dependencies are captured using regularization terms which was properly learnt from the data.
 Deep equilibrium and deep unrolling based algorithms were developed for the considered problem.
-Extensive simulation results, in the context of hyperspectral image denoising, were provided, that demonstrated some very promising results in comparison to various sparse coding algorithms and several recent state-of-the-art denoising models.
+Extensive simulation results, in the context of hyperspectral image denoising, were provided, that demonstrated some very promising results in comparison to plug-and-play methodologies and several recent state-of-the-art denoising models.